croservices/cro/docs/reference/cro-http-router.md

 Both cookies and headers may also be unpacked into named parameters, using the `is cookie` and `is header` traits.
-The same rules about multiple values are taken into account.
+The same rules about multiple values are taken into account for headers (cookies may not have duplicate values for per name).
 The `is header` trait is the only one that functions in a case-insensitive manner, since request headers are defined as case-insensitive.

 ```
 my $app = route {